 The Centre for Clinical Anatomy at the Institute of Anatomy of the University of Bern was founded by Prof. Dr. med.
 Valentin Djonov and PD Dr. med.
 Mathias Bergmann in 2010.
 It is considered to be the first of its kind in Switzerland to offer medical training courses and advanced education in close cooperation with anatomists and clinicians.

 Scientific collection of anatomical specimens, pre-dissected anatomical specimens for demonstration, dissection halls, operating theatre with operating tables and lighting.
-Full HD-Video-Camera with transmission to plasma screens, conference rooms with multimedia equipment, mobile X-ray equipment (C-arm) by request, macroscopic laboratory with digital photography.
+Full HD-Video-Camera with transmission to plasma screens, conference rooms with multimedia equipment and macroscopic laboratory with digital photography.

 Using the Thiel embalming technique the color, consistency and transparency of the tissue is very well preserved, so far like in vivo.
 The utilisation of this fixation method is useful for training of (new) surgery techniques.